-At the midnight, we had to get up and prepare for the "Paachhli Raat nu Bhanwaanu" - Aafringaan, Farokshi and Satum prayers for the night to say good bye to the Asho Farohars who will return to heaven with blessings to you for treating them right with food, flowers, water, etc.
+At the midnight on the last Gatha day, we had to get up and prepare for the "Paachhli Raat nu Bhanwaanu" - Aafringaan, Farokshi and Satum prayers for the night to say good bye to the Asho Farohars who will return to heaven with blessings to you for treating them right with food, flowers, water, etc.

 The next day will be Navroze - Farvardin Mahino and Hormuz Roj - Saal Mubarak to all!
 This was the most important day for us children since we get to wear brand new clothes, and after performing all chores mentioned above, we get to visit our maternal grandparents next door and other friendly families with our new clothes where we were treated with all kinds of delicious foods and even a Silver Rupee coin at some places.
-We stuffed ourselves with sev, dahi, malido, paapri, mesur pak - chick peas fudge, and my favorite kopra pak - sweet coconut fudge.
+We stuffed ourselves with sev (vermicelli), dahi (yogurt), malido, paapri, mesur paak (chick peas fudge), and my favorite kopraa paak (sweet coconut fudge).
 This was the best day of the whole Muktad for us.